This article was originally published on June 28, 2019. It has been updated as of June 17, 2020.

 Choose your packaging

 Ah, the big wide world of packaging.
 The amount of packaging choices can be overwhelming for most business owners.
-Between plastic, corrugated boxes, poly mailers and envelopes, your options run wide.
+Between plastic, corrugated boxes, bubble mailers and envelopes, your options run wide.

 You’ll have to decide what packaging to use based on what’s the best fit for your products.